DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/a-A-Cheat-Sheet-master/rough-draft/pages/z-test/wk9-quiz.md

 Describe padding

-The innermost part of the box model -- creating space around an element's content (like putting on a puffy jacket)
+The innermost part of the box model – creating space around an element’s content (like putting on a puffy jacket)

 SHOW